mlab817/faqs/src/farm-to-market-road-development-program/what-measures-are-being-undertaken-to-ensure-no-duplication-of-projects.md

 ---
  title: What measures are being undertaken to ensure no duplication of projects?

-tags: ["measures","undertaken","ensure","duplication","projects"]

  ---

-### Farm-to-Market Road Development Program
+## Farm-to-Market Road Development Program

-## What measures are being undertaken to ensure no duplication of projects?
+# What measures are being undertaken to ensure no duplication of projects?

  - For all projects, a process of validation was undertaken by the DA-Regional Field Offices.